 We Research the Best Pour Over Kettles for Making Coffee

-You will hear these types of pour over kettles on the UK market now and they do come with some strange names such as, gooseneck, digital and variable temperature control kettles.
+You will hear these types of pour over kettles on the UK market now and they do come with some strange names such as, gooseneck kettle, digital and variable temperature control kettles.

 We will explain all of these different types below and explain the importance of temperatures, being able to control the temperature, and why having the right type of spout really makes a difference.

 In truth, we believe these are a "nice to have."
-No-one really needs a pour over kettle as an ordinary kettle will do the job.
-The pour over just gives you a great deal more control when pouring, and also allows you to have very accurate control over the temperature of the water.
+No-one really needs a pour over kettle as an ordinary electric kettle will do the job.
+The pour over just gives you a great deal more control when pouring, and also allows you to have very accurate temperature control over the water.

-These type of goose neck or long neck kettles, you can fully control how much water comes out of the spout.
+These type of goose neck or long neck kettles that have a precision pour spout, so that you can fully control how much water comes out of the spout.
 You can also control the pace of the pour and that is also important.

 Tips for Picking the Best Pour Over Kettle